gotarazo/holbertonschool-zero_day/0x01-emacs/README.md

-Command to open a file from within Emacs
+Commands to Using Emacs as editor